Monday, January 25, 2010

 Withdrawal

-Oh my god I still feel good and there's a lot to do today HEY!
-Let's totally go to CrossFit -
+DAY TWOOh my god I still feel good and there's a lot to do today HEY!
+Let's totally go to CrossFit -Honey, it's a green light.
+You can go.- oh right ha and really that's the workout?
+Yikes.
+Oooh, head rush!You were saying?

 It's so funny I can't remember ha ha I lost my train of thought oh wow these pushups really are tough but at least I don't feel so woozy yeah working out really helps hey wanna stop by Ukr.
 Coop Peavey Mart Old Fashioned Foods-